As harvest season ramps up, Napa wineries mindful of carbon dioxide poisoning

 Rescues can take up to an hour, depending on complexity.

-Confined space rescues are far more rare than other types of rescues, such as cars that have rolled over a drop-off in the road.
+Confined space rescues are far more rare than other types of rescues, such as cars that have rolled over a drop-off in the road, officials said.

 Fire is a major concern for first responders at confined space rescues.
-Air quality is tracked to ensure that there's enough air inside and it's not an explosive environment.
+Air quality is tracked to ensure that there’s enough air inside and it’s not an explosive environment, officials said.

 Rescues can be made more problematic if a colleague rushes in to help a fallen worker and also passes out.